Omnia-97/Muslim_app_flutter/README.md

 # Muslim App 🕌

 Welcome to Muslim App, your companion for spiritual growth and guidance!
 This Flutter app is designed to provide a range of features tailored for Muslims around the world.
-With Muslim App, you can easily access the Holy Quran, a collection of Hadiths, engage in Dhikr (remembrance of Allah), and tune in to a radio station for spiritual nourishment.
+With Muslim App, you can easily access the Quran, a collection of Hadiths, engage in Dhikr (remembrance of Allah), and tune in to a radio station for spiritual nourishment.

 ## Features:

-📖 **Quranic Verses**: Access to all chapters (Surahs) of the Holy Quran.
+📖 **Quranic Verses**: Access to all chapters (Surahs) of the Quran Kareem.

 🕌 **Hadith Collection**: Explore a variety of authentic Prophetic traditions (Ahadith).

 📿 **Dhikr Counter**: Keep track of your recitations and repetitions with a built-in Tasbih counter.

-📻 **Spiritual Radio**: Listen to spiritual talks and Quranic recitations via the integrated radio feature.
+📻 **Spiritual Radio**: Listen to Quranic recitations via the integrated radio feature.

 📦 **State Management**: Utilizes Provider for efficient state management.